byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### Re-Act To The Environ-Mental Realities

 **Lifestyles For Change.
-Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
+Eco-Enzyme is an ecologically responsible solution,** perfect for those living in urban or rural environments, as a way to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required.
 Be creative, whats around ...

 **Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**